A coherence-witnessing game and applications to semi-device-independent quantum key distribution: Introduction

 In this work, we take a first step towards the intersection of semi-device-independent and semi-quantum protocols.
-The security proof for our QKD protocol relies on specific properties of the detection operators used by Alice and Bob in their respective labs, but the source and measurements controlled by the outside servers remain unspecified, and Alice and Bob need only to implement simple single-basis measurements.
+The security proof for our QKD protocol relies on specific properties of the detection operators used by Alice and Bob in their respective labs---modelled as simple single-basis measurements---, but the source and measurements controlled by the outside servers remain unspecified.

 The protocol is based on a generalization of the \textit{Coherence Equality} (CE) game introduced by del Santo and Dakić \cite{Del_Santo_2020} to a noise-robust version.
-The security of the protocol is obtained from the optimal quantum bounds of the users' performance in the game \cite{Pironio_2010_Random}, constrained by a noise parameter, in order to prevent the use of resources that trivialize the game.
+Its security follows the standard approach of DI QKD proofs \cite{Pironio_2010_Random}, and is established from the gap between the optimal quantum and classical performance bounds in the game.

-We can consider two equivalent alternatives of constraining the resource from the noise parameter.
-In the first, we bound Alice's and Bob's detection probabilities in the first stage of the protocol when both decide to measure the particle.
-In the second, we implement the constraint directly on the elements of the density matrix describing the quantum state.
-We adopt the latter description in order to compute the lower and upper bounds of the CE game, but we define the QKD protocol according to the former since it is the actual approach that the users would operationally verify the constraint in a semi-device-independent and semi-quantum way.

 The paper is organized as follows.
-In Section \ref{sec:two}, we introduce the scenario and describe the quantum correlations it exhibits, namely we determine the optimal quantum bounds using lower \cite{sdp} and upper bounding techniques.
+In Section \ref{sec:two}, we introduce the scenario and describe the quantum correlations it exhibits, namely we determine the optimal quantum bounds using lower and upper bounding techniques \cite{sdp}.
 We further interpret the game as a coherence witness, and discuss the role of randomness in the game.
 In Section \ref{sec:three}, we introduce the SDI SQKD protocol and prove the security of the protocol in the bounded quantum storage model.
 Finally, we present our conclusions in Section \ref{sec:four}.